We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 Above all, let your body be the guide.
 “Some people will find that knee sleeves may cause problems or throw off their form.
 So if your knees bother you when you wear sleeves, don’t wear them,” Schoenfeld says.

-“Research has shown that a heel lift allows for proper form and more quadriceps recruitment—which can lead to a heavier squat.
-And because it reinforces good form, it can actually help prevent injury from sh*tty form.
+“Research has shown that a heel lift allows for proper form and more quadricep recruitment.
+This can lead to a heavier squat,” Brodie continues.
+“And because it reinforces good form, it can actually help prevent injury from sh*tty form.
 For most people, these are big wins.”
-(And by “big wins” he means, worth the $200 that most lifting shoes cost.)

 Gabrielle Kassel is an athleisure-wearing, adaptogen-taking, left-swiping, CrossFitting, New York-based writer with a knack for thinking about wellness-as-lifestyle.
 In her free time, she can be found reading self-help books, bench-pressing, or practicing hygge.
 Follow her on Instagram.